26 Popular Types Of Seafood, Ranked

 When we discuss seafood, there is one ingredient that almost always gets unfairly overlooked.
 Sure, we've covered a lot of different types of fish and other sea creatures, but seaweed is seafood just as much as salmon is.
 When it comes to the sustainability factor, seaweed blows most other types of seafood out of the water — sustainable seaweed is probably one of the best foods we can eat if we want to reduce our carbon footprints.

-More importantly for this ranking, though, seaweed has plenty to offer on the flavor front as well.
+More importantly for this ranking, though, seaweed has plenty to offer on the flavor front, as well.
 It's one of the few ways to add a seafood-like flavor to a dish without actually incorporating fish, and it's an essential ingredient in sushi, where it plays an important textural role.
 If you're looking for seafood that's healthy, sustainable, and appealing to almost anyone regardless of diet restrictions, seaweed should be your go-to.

 2. Tuna

-But, unlike some other types of fish out there (looking at you, salmon), tuna doesn't lose its appeal when it's cooked.
+But unlike some other types of fish out there (looking at you, salmon), tuna doesn't lose its appeal when it's cooked.
 Try your tuna seared on the outside and still raw on the inside for an unparalleled seafood-eating experience.
 It's the fish that we keep going back to time and time again.

 1. Anchovies

-But, it's not just about sustainability concerns.
+But it's not just about sustainability concerns.
 Anchovies also pack a ton of flavor in a small package.
-They can be eaten on their own or with crackers or chips for a burst of intense umami flavor, or they can be cooked down and anchovies can be added to pretty much any savory dish you're making.
+They can be eaten on their own or with crackers or chips for a burst of intense umami flavor, or they can be cooked down, and anchovies can be added to pretty much any savory dish you're making.
 If you really want to up your seafood game, keep a can in your pantry at all times and add them to whatever you're cooking that needs a burst of flavor.
-If you're not used to cooking with them, you might just be surprised by the delicious results.
+If you're not used to cooking with anchovies, you might just be surprised by the delicious results.